NilbinSec/Winja-CTF-c0c0n-2021-Writeup/Flag Discussions/README.md

 # Flag Discussion

-This section contains all of the flags were found during the CTF with an associated discussion of how we solved them.
+This section contains all of the flags we found during the CTF with an associated discussion of how we solved them.

 # Believe With You Eyes
 **Point Value:** 100